Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/1OOPS.md

 ### Overview.

-Java is a Object oriented language and it is WORA - Write Once and Run Anywhere.
+Java is a Object oriented language and it is **WORA** - Write Once and Run Anywhere.

-JDK - has JRE - has JVM.
+> JDK - has JRE - has JVM.

-Java PRogram is platform independent and it compiles to bytecode (.class file is generated) and then JVM converts to the machine code and runs by CPU.
+Java Program is platform independent and it compiles to bytecode (.class file is generated) and then JVM converts to the machine code and runs by CPU.

 JVM is machine dependent installed for mac or window and it can convert the java program as it has JIT(Just In Time) compiler.